EXPLORE AN ANCIENT HISTORICAL SITE AT CAVES OF HELLA

-Guided one hour tours of four mysterious man-made caves in Iceland - will open again 2021
+Guided one hour tours daily in Icelandic and English of four mysterious man-made caves.

 Twelve man-made caves have been discovered on the land of Ægissíða by Hella on the South coast of Iceland.
 Four of them have been open to the public.
 The historical site is Iceland's oldest still standing archaeological remains.
 Some believe the caves to date even further back than the settlement of the Nordic Vikings.

 The wonders of the Caves of Hella include ancient crosses, wall carvings and carved seats.

 Mystery surrounds the caves and for centuries people have wondered:

 Are the caves the handiwork of the Celts?

 Were the caves a place of ancient worship?